U.S. investor's Irish punt casts large shadow

-The San Francisco-based investor's aggressive purchases have helped Irish govvies become the best performers in the European SSA space this year.
-But its holding of nearly one tenth of a highly illiquid market leaves it - and other investors, including the European Central Bank - exposed and left other investors nervous about following its lead.
+The San Francisco-based investor's aggressive purchase of Irish government debt has helped crown Ireland the best performing bond market in Europe this year.
+But its holding of nearly one tenth of a highly illiquid market leaves it - and other investors, including the European Central Bank - exposed.

-Other investors worry that if Templeton were to sell its holding - either because it turned bearish, its own client investors started to withdraw their cash from its funds or simply because it wanted to take profits - the price of Irish debt could tank.
+If Franklin Templeton, which declined comment on the issue, were to sell its holding, either if it turned bearish or if its own client investors started to withdraw their cash from its funds, the price of Irish debt could tank, rivals warned.

 "It will be like being in front of a train if they want to exit the trade," said Gareth Fielding, chief executive of Quantum Global Wealth Management, which specialises in asset management for central banks and sovereign wealth funds.

 "We all like to ride the trends but you don't want to be last out of any position.
 And in this case, even if you were second to book profits, the trade may have already moved significantly against you."

 So far, the U.S. investor's Irish shopping spree has paid off, both for it and Dublin.
 The yield on the benchmark 2020 bond has fallen to 4.5 percent from 8.5 percent at the end of last year, helping Franklin Templeton's $64-billion Global Bond Fund to earn a return - on paper - of nearly 13 percent over a 12-month period to the end of September.

 The asset manager holds around 8.3 billion euros ($10.6 billion) of Irish paper, much of it acquired over the past year, traders estimate using market data that puts Dublin's total debt stock at 88.5 billion euros.

 Most of the bonds, they estimate, have been bought by funds controlled by Michael Hasenstab, co-director of Franklin Templeton's international bond department.